Did you know that deodorant and antiperspirant aren’t the same? It’s okay if you didn’t; most people think they’re interchangeable — but they aren’t.

-- 3) Using a combination of deodorant and antiperspirant is a one-two punch for beating sweaty armpits and funky body odor
+- 3) Using deodorant and antiperspirant together is the best way to beat sweaty armpits and foul body odor.

 Body odor occurs when the proteins and fat in your sweat mingle with the bacteria on your skin.
 The parts of your body that do produce an odor when sweating, have two things in common: more bacteria growth and apocrine glands.

 See, not all sweat glands are created equally.
 The apocrine glands, located primarily around your underarms and groin, tend to be the most stinky because they sweat they produce is laced with fat and proteins.
 When this mixes with the bacteria on your skin, it creates a funky odor.

 Also, because some parts of your body are more prone to bacteria growth, they are also more prone to unwanted odors.
 Areas that aren’t prime breeding grounds for bacteria can still sweat, but they won’t stink.

 For example, you might sweat a lot on your face or have a problem with clammy hands, but your face and hands don’t have an odor when you’re sweating.
 On the flip side, areas of your body that are prone to high levels of bacteria, such as your armpits and groin area, do get a funky odor when you sweat.

 Basically, body odor is produced by that specific combination of fat and protein in your sweat mixing with bacteria on your skin.

 Deodorant works by killing the bacteria on your skin.
 This way when you sweat, there isn’t enough bacteria sitting on your skin to create an odor.
 Your armpits and pubic area have thousands of hairs.
 These hairs hold on to bacteria and sweat, which is why, when it comes to body odor, these are the most problematic areas of your body.